Learn about how to use After Effects together with Lightform Creator to create custom motion graphics.

 Once everything is setup, scan away!

-Step 2 Bringing the scan image into After Effects
+Step 2 Bring the scan image into After Effects

 Once the scan is completed, you’ll need to create an After Effects composition with the scan image.
 To do so: